Michael Buerk: Personal life

 Buerk lives in Guildford, Surrey, with his wife Christine, with whom he has twin sons.
 One of his sons, Roland, formerly a BBC journalist too, survived the South Asian tsunami on Boxing Day 2004, and was also in Tokyo when the 2011 Tōhoku earthquake and tsunami struck.

 Buerk was awarded the Golden Nymph award at the Monte Carlo festival for his reports on the famine from Korem in Ethiopia, first broadcast on 23 October 1984.
 The footage of the famine was shot by Mohamed Amin.
 He later said that the broadcast was one of "the most influential pieces of television ever broadcast [prompting] a surge of generosity across the world for Ethiopia [that raised] more than $130 million".

 In 1991, Buerk was awarded an Honorary Degree (MA) by the University of Bath.

-On 18 July 2013, Buerk was awarded an honorary "Doctor of the University" degree at Surrey University's awards ceremony in Guildford Cathedral.
+On 18 July 2013, Buerk was awarded an honorary doctorate at Surrey University's awards ceremony in Guildford Cathedral.